samplchallenges/SAMPL6/host_guest/Analysis/MoleculesStatistics/README.md

 # Analysis by molecule

 Statistics across methods grouped by host-guest system.
+The statistics were generated using only the 10 methods scoring the lowest RMSE either in the combined OA/TEMOA or CB8-NOBONUS guest set.

 ## Manifest
 - `StatisticsTables/`: Tables reporting RMSE, mean absolute error, mean error, Pearson coefficient of determination,